 Electric Heat Pumps (For Air and Water):

+As part of the 2022 Building Energy Efficiency Standards, the CEC is introducing electric heat pump standards.
 Air-to-water heat pumps (AWHPs) are an all-electric alternative to gas air/water heaters.
-Except, electric heat pumps are much more efficient.
 In fact, they are not as expensive as you might think.
 They’re often easier to install and around the same price range.
 Most importantly, electric heat pumps save money when you consider long-term costs and property value.
 Imagine the concept of “sticker cost”.
 A great sales technique is to make the upfront cost appear as small as possible and tack on the extra fees at the end.
 Contrarily, the up-front cost of the AWHP is much more accurate because energy usage will be less impactful.

-The CEC plans to encourage heat pump technology in this upcoming 2022 building energy efficiency standards.
 New single-family homes will use electric heat pumps for both air and water.
 Newly built multifamily residences will be required to use electric heat pumps for space heating.
-Lastly, most businesses will have also have new HERS requirements for AWHPs.
+Lastly, most businesses will also have new HERS requirements for AWHPs.
 Affected businesses include schools, offices, banks, libraries, retailers, and grocery stores.
 Otherwise, restaurants and businesses which cannot sensibly meet these standards will be exempt.

 For space heating, radiant ceiling panels may also be used in conjunction with electric heat pumps.
 Our HERS Raters will tell you if your installer documents specify radiant ceiling panel installation.
 In that case, ceiling insulation and hydroponic piping must be HERS verified.